A Distant Laugh

 Pikedance never thought her vigil would end like this.

 It was supposed to be her special day.
 She had thought that she would be tired but happy, looking forward to her first night in the warriors den and cats calling her by her new name.

-She had thought that her denmates would be beside her; Spruceflower, joking despite her exhaustion, and the never-tired Pebblegrey, looking for a patrol to join with those serious blue eyes of his, followed by Amberfang, who would be teasing the grey tom for being a soulless work-lover.
+She had thought that her denmates would be beside her; Spruceflower, joking despite her exhaustion, and never-tired Pebblegrey, looking for a patrol to join with those serious blue eyes of his, followed by Amberfang, teasing the grey tom for being a soulless work-lover.
 She had thought that Resinflame would be stifling his yawns and arguing with Dunpelt and Cometfrost.

 She had not thought that he'd be standing before the Tangleroot.

 And she had definitely not thought he'd be there for attacking and maiming his denmates.

 Now, instead of laying in the warriors den, Pikedance sat on the stones, near the willow tree called Tangleroot, hot and flustered, as a hazy emotion, smothering any other feelings, surged up inside her.

 Helpless, shameful anger.

 How could he?